MaartenGr/BERTopic/docs/faq.md

 specific language for which you want to generate embeddings, you can choose the model [here](https://huggingface.co/models).

 ## **How do I reduce topic outliers?**
-There are two ways in reducing outliers.
+There are three ways in reducing outliers.

 First, the amount of datapoint classified as outliers is handled by the `min_samples` parameters in HDBSCAN.
 This value is automatically set to the same value of `min_cluster_size`.
 However, you can set it indepedently if you want to reduce the number of generated outliers.
 Lowering this value will